signalfx/lambda-go/README.md

 `SIGNALFX_SEND_TIMEOUT_SECONDS=5`

 ###  Wrapping a function
-The SignalFx Go Lambda Wrapper wraps a valid Lambda handler function.
-Calling the `WrappedHandlerFunc()` HandlerFuncWrapper method returns the wrapped handler function which can then be passed to the `Start()` method.
+The SignalFx Go Lambda Wrapper wraps `lambda.Handler`.
+Use the `lambda.NewHandler` function to create the `lambda.Handler` from your Lambda handler function then pass it to the `sfxlambda.NewHandlerWrapper` function to create the `sfxlambda.HandlerWrapper`.
+Pass the `sfxlambda.HandlerWrapper` to the `Start()` function.
 See the example below.

 ```
 import (